sergiogonzalezch/CoffeeNascita/readme.md

     python manage.py runserver
     ```

-7.  **Access the application:**
-    Open your browser at `http://127.0.0.1:8000/`.

-## 🗄️ Database Note

-While the project is configured to use **PostgreSQL** in production (using `psycopg2-binary`), you may default to SQLite for local development unless you configure the `DATABASE_URL` in your `.env` file to point to a local Postgres instance.
+    Visit `http://127.0.0.1:8000/` to see the app in action.

+## ☁️ Deployment

+The project is being configured for deployment on **AWS Elastic Beanstalk**.
+* **Status:** 🚧 Work in Progress (WIP).
+* Configuration files can be found in the `.ebextensions/` directory.

 ## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add NewFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/NewFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 ## 📄 License

-This project is open-source.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ---

 *Created by [Sergio Gonzalez](https://github.com/sergiogonzalezch)*